Modelling Irrational Behaviour of Residential End Users using Non-Stationary Gaussian Processes: Introduction

-Although this presents an opportunity for a new business model with respect to CBS, it is imperative to conduct a business analysis to evaluate the viability of these investments.
+This presents an opportunity for a new business model with respect to CBS.
+Therefore, it is imperative to perform a business analysis to evaluate the viability of these investments.
 A crucial factor that influences the profitability of CBS projects is the ability to forecast daily electricity consumption within the local energy community.
-This is important for two reasons: first, to optimally engage in energy arbitrage, which serves as one of the revenue streams for the CBS owner \cite{optimal2022Dinh}; second, to leverage CBS for peak power demand management in distribution networks, which is the primary driver of costly network upgrades for DNSPs \cite{residential2013samuel, peakdemandissue}.
+This is important for two reasons: first, to optimally engage in energy arbitrage, which serves as one of the revenue streams of CBS \cite{optimal2022Dinh}; second, to leverage CBS for managing peak power demand in distribution networks, which is the main driver of costly network upgrades for DNSPs \cite{residential2013samuel, peakdemandissue}.
 Thus, the success of a CBS project depends greatly on the ability to forecast local electricity consumption, which, in turn, is directly related to understanding consumers' behaviour.